dannyc-dev/Building-the-ROP-Chain/README.md

     syscall(RAX, RDI, RSI, RDX)

+**Remember** syscalls are architecture specific.
+For example, on x86:

+    First you push parameters on the stack
+    Then the syscall number gets moved into EAX (MOV EAX, syscall_number) Last you invoke the system call with SYSENTER / INT 80

-The RAX (Accumulator register) will hold the system call number where we will call execve (which is #59 or **0x3b** in hexadecimal) after we clear the registers.
+The RAX (Accumulator register) will hold the system call number where we will call execve (number 59 or **0x3b** in hexadecimal) after we clear the registers.
 Linux syscall table allows us to also call various other useful functions like socket or _sysctl.

 The RDI (Destination Index register) argument will point to bin/sh.